-Lanyu's status as a far-flung outpost isn't merely geographical, but cultural as well, as the island is by far the least Chinese part of Taiwan.
-The Tao people are of Australasian descent, speak their own distinct language, and have a culture well removed from that of the people 'on the Mainland' (as they sometimes refer to the Taiwanese).
+Lanyu's status as a far-flung outpost isn't merely geographical, but cultural as well, as the island is the least Chinese part of Taiwan.
+The Tao people are of Australasian descent, speak their own language, and have a culture well removed from that of the people 'on the Mainland' (as they sometimes refer to the Taiwanese).

 Lanyu is made up of two steep, jungle-covered mountains which are surrounded by a thin strip of coastal land with six villages.
 The 37km road circling both mountains can be driven in about 90 minutes.